UstadMobile/AdbScreenRecorder/README.md

 ### Getting started

 This plugin requires Gradle 7.1+.
-Gradle 6x versions use Kotlin 1.3, which causes the report output to throw a NoSuchMethodException.

 Add our repo to your settings.gradle